BlakeRhodes/gptsh/README.md

 1. Fork the repository.
 2. Create a new branch for your feature/bugfix.
 3. Submit a pull request, explaining what you've changed or fixed.

+Copyright 2024 Blake Rhodes

+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.